 8. To consider or interview applicants for employment or appointment by a preliminary screening committee if the chair declares that an open meeting will have a detrimental effect in obtaining qualified applicants; provided, however, that this clause shall not apply to any meeting, including meetings of a preliminary screening committee, to consider and interview applicants who have passed a prior preliminary screening;

-This Purpose permits a hiring subcommittee of a public body or a preliminary screening committee to conduct the initial screening process in executive session.
-This Purpose does not apply to any stage in the hiring process after the screening committee or subcommittee votes to recommend candidates to its parent body, however it may include multiple rounds of interviews by the screening committee aimed at narrowing the group of applicants down to finalists.
+This purpose permits a hiring subcommittee of a public body or a preliminary screening committee to conduct the initial screening process in executive session.
+This purpose does not apply to any stage in the hiring process after the screening committee or subcommittee votes to recommend candidates to its parent body.
+It may, however, include a review of resumés and multiple rounds of interviews by the screening committee aimed at narrowing the group of applicants down to finalists.
 At the time that the executive session is proposed and voted on, the chair must state on the record that having the discussion in an open session will be detrimental to the public body’s ability to attract qualified applicants for the position.
-If the public body opts to convene a preliminary screening committee, the committee must contain fewer than a quorum of the members of the parent public body.
+If the public body opts to convene a preliminary screening committee, the committee must contain less than a quorum of the members of the parent public body.
 The committee may also contain members who are not members of the parent public body.

 Note that a public body is not required to create a preliminary screening committee to consider or interview applicants.
 However, if the body chooses to conduct the review of applicants itself, it may not do so in executive session.

-9. To meet or confer with a mediator, as defined in section 23C of chapter 233, with respect to any litigation or decision on any public business within its jurisdiction involving another party, group or entity, provided that:
+9. To meet or confer with a mediator, as defined in section 23C of chapter 233, with respect to any litigation or decision on any public business within its jurisdiction involving another party, group or entity, provided that:10.
+To discuss trade secrets or confidential, competitively-sensitive or other proprietary information provided:

 (i) any decision to participate in mediation shall be made in an open session and the parties, issues involved and purpose of the mediation shall be disclosed; and